 The Concept of Outpatient Care

 At its core, an outpatient rehabilitation program is designed to provide addiction treatment services to people who don’t live together.
 Residential or inpatient programs require people to move in and receive therapy while they live within the confines of the center.
-In an outpatient program, the addicts continue to live at home.
 There are two types of outpatient care programs: intensive and non-intensive.

 According to the Substance Abuse and Mental Health Services Administration (SAMSHA), an intensive outpatient care program requires addicts to participate in some form of therapy for at least nine hours per week.
 Typically, the programs require people to participate for three hours at a time, three days out of the week.
 This can vary widely, however.
 In fact, an article published by the website PsychCentral reports that some intensive programs require addicts to participate for 70 hours per week or more.